-Lead acid batteries are ‘traditional’ batteries, invented all the way back in 1859.
-They’re tried-and-tested in the material handling industry and have been used for decades in forklifts and elsewhere.
-They are the same technology most of us have in our cars.
+Invented in 1859, lead-acid batteries are known as the more traditional battery type.
+They’re a tried and tested solution in the material handling industry and have been used for decades in forklifts and elsewhere.
+They utilise the same technology many of us have in our cars.

-A lead acid battery that you buy now is little different to one that you could have bought 50 or even 100 years ago.
+A lead-acid battery that you buy now is a little different to one that you could have bought 50 or even 100 years ago.
 The technology has been refined over time, but the fundamentals haven’t changed.

 What are lithium-ion batteries?

-Lithium-ion batteries are a much newer technology, invented in 1991.
-Mobile phone batteries are lithium-ion batteries.
-They can be recharged much faster than other commercial battery types and are perhaps best known for their environmental benefits.
+Invented in 1991, Li-Ion batteries are a much newer solution.
+Mobile phone batteries utilise lithium-ion, and Li-Ion can be recharged much faster than other commercial battery types.

-While they are more expensive than lead acid batteries up front, they are cheaper to maintain and use.
-Even though the initial investment is higher, some businesses could save money using lithium-ion batteries as a result of the lower operational and maintenance costs.
+While they are more expensive than lead-acid batteries upfront, Li-Ion batteries are more cost-effective to maintain and use.
+Even though the initial investment is higher, some businesses could save money in the long run due to the lower operational and maintenance costs.

-Where a business is operating multiple shifts, a fully-charged lead acid battery will be installed onto each truck at the start of the shift, and will last for that shift.
-At the end of the shift, each battery will be removed for charging and replaced by another fully-charged battery.
-This means that each battery has enough time to be charged again before the next shift begins.
+Where a business is operating multiple shifts, a fully-charged lead-acid battery will be installed onto each truck at the start of the shift on the understanding that it will last for the duration.
+At the end of the shift, each forklift battery will be removed for charging and replaced by another fully charged battery.
+This means that each forklift battery has enough time to be charged again before the next shift begins.

-For multi-shift operations, using a lead acid battery will be less economical.
-You will need to purchase and maintain more batteries than forklifts to ensure that there is always a fresh battery available to be loaded while the previous battery is charging.
+For multi-shift operations, using a lead-acid battery will be less economical.
+You will need to purchase and maintain more batteries than forklifts to ensure that there is always a fresh battery available to be loaded while the previous forklift battery is charging.

 Lithium-ion batteries in the warehouse

-Lithium-ion batteries are designed to stay in the forklift, and do not need to be removed for recharging.
+Li-Ion batteries are designed to stay in the forklift – they do not need to be removed for recharging.
 They can also be charged throughout the day, so when an operator stops for a break, they can plug their truck in to charge and come back to a recharged battery capable of running for the remainder of the shift.
 A lithium-ion battery can gain a full charge in one or two hours.

 They work exactly like a mobile phone battery.
-If your phone battery drops to 20%, you can charge it for 30 minutes and, while it won’t be fully charged, it will still be usable.
+If your phone battery drops to 20%, you can charge it for 30 minutes and, while it won’t be fully charged, you can still use it properly.

-Lithium-ion batteries usually have a much smaller capacity than the equivalent lead acid battery.
-A lead acid battery might have a capacity of 600 ampere hours, and a lithium ion battery only 200.
+Lithium-ion batteries usually have a much smaller capacity than the equivalent lead-acid battery.
+A lead-acid battery might have a capacity of 600 ampere-hours, while a Li-Ion battery might only have 200.

 How long does a forklift battery last?

-Which is the most economical for your operations?
+Which is the most economical forklift battery for your operations?

-The cost of each type of battery needs to be worked out around your operations’ needs, budget and circumstances..
-If you have a single-shift operation, a low forklift count and space to charge batteries, lead acid might be more economical.
-If you have multiple shifts, a larger fleet and little space or time to deal with removing and recharging batteries, lithium-ion might work out cheaper.
+The cost of each type of battery needs to be worked out around your operations’ needs, budget and circumstances.
+If you have a single-shift operation, a low forklift count and space to charge batteries, lead-acid might be more economical.
+If you have multiple shifts, a larger fleet and little space or time to deal with removing and recharging forklift batteries, lithium-ion might work out more cost-effective.